The business for the week commencing 11 May will include:

 Last week, I raised the fact—I know that it was difficult for people to hear me—that we are not getting responses from Secretaries of State.
 I wrote to the Secretary State for Education.
 Could we have an urgent statement on the support that schools are getting in terms of PPE and the school voucher system?
 I understand that Wonde has offered its help to the Government, but that has been refused.
 This is really difficult, with some teachers parcelling up food because children are not able to access vouchers.

 I would like the Leader of the House to ask the Health Secretary to apologise to my hon.
 Friend the Member for Tooting (Rosena Allin-Khan), the shadow Minister for Mental Health.
 How many times have members of the black, Asian and minority ethnic community and women heard that remark?
 To compare her to a white male, almost telling her to behave the same way as a white male, is totally unacceptable.
-I would be grateful if the Leader of the House could ask him to apologise.
+I would be grateful if the Leader of the House asked him to apologise.
 She is on the frontline of the covid crisis, and she deserves an apology.

 We are in a unique situation, but the whole country has shown great spirit and resilience—the same sort of spirit and resilience that we will be celebrating on Friday, to mark 75 years since VE Day.
 Let us remember those who sacrificed their lives—their spirit and resilience—so that we can live in peace.
 We will always remember them.